ElvaHardwick/Obedientiae-ex-Machina-Docs/chat_commands.md

 	- Command that will open a menu for you.
 You can specify the particular menu you want to open(in the list provided) or none, to open the main menu.

+### Command: follow
++ Permissions required:
++ Usage: follow [distance]
++ Description:

+	- Command that will make the unit follow you.
+You can specify the distance at which the unit will follow.